River Drone: Water power

 On the River Whitting section, Whittington Mill was inferred in a deed dating from 1599, and near the weir a broken millstone carrying the date 1679 was found.
 The mill and kiln buildings were dismantled in 1735 and had been rebuilt by 1736.
 The work, for which detailed records are held in Chesterfield Borough Library, was commissioned by the Duke of Devonshire and cost £195-12s-8d.
 Two waterwheels were fitted, but the accounts do not mention any new millstones, although there were five sets.
 It was marked as a flour mill in 1876 and a corn mill in 1898.
 In 1886 the Elliot family, who were running the mill, took legal action against the Chesterfield Rural Sanitary Authority, alleging that they were in breach of their authorising Act of Parliament.
 They were extracting water from the Barlow Brook, but had a duty to maintain some flow on the brook, to power Whittington Mill.
-The judge found in their favour, and ruled that water could only be extracted when the flow of the brook exceeded 150 cuft per minute.
+The judge found in their favour, and ruled that water could only be extracted when the flow of the brook exceeded 150 ft3 per minute.
 The production of flour is thought to have stopped around 1900, and the milling of animal feed in the early 1920s.
 The Elliots then used the building as a joinery workshop.
 In 1962, it was noted that the building had four storeys, but only one wheel, and although it had been unused for some time, all the equipment and the miller's tools were still there.
 In 2000 the building only had three storeys, with a slate roof, and the long thin mill pond alongside the railway had been filled in.
 A garden centre and car park have since been built over the site of the mill pond, although the mill building still stands in the grounds.